avall/AWS-SAA-C03/assets/md/004-VPC-introduction.md

   outbound traffic to the NAT Instance.
 This is achieved by adding a route with the destination of 0.0.0.0/0 (all traffic) and the target as the NAT Instance.
+- Internet traffic bandwidth depends on EC2 instance type.
+- Not highly available / resilient setup out of the box
+  - We need to create an ASG in multi-AZ + resilient user-data script
+- We  must manage Security Groups & rules:
+  - Inbound:
+    - Allow HTTP / HTTPS traffic coming from Private Subnets
+    - Allow SSH from your home network (access is provided through Internet Gateway)
+  - Outbound:
+    - Allow HTTP / HTTPS traffic to the Internet

 - | Destination  | Target | Description                                                                                                                                                                                                                                                  |
   |--------------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|